Is it better to stay at the Four Seasons or the Breakers?

 A view of the beach from the pool area of the Four Seasons

-• It is quiet.
-When you walk in, it’s rare to see more than six guests in the large and long, marble lobby.
+It is quiet.
+When you walk in, it’s rare to see more than six guests in the beautiful lobby.

-• Very well-groomed and polished clientele even in the earliest hours of the morning.
+Very well-groomed and polished clientele even in the earliest hours of the morning.
 Perfect hair, perfect clothes.
-I use my nicest beach bag here and definitely opt for a straw hat instead of a baseball cap when headed to the pool or beach.
+I wear my best bathing suit here, use my nicest beach bag, and definitely opt for a straw hat instead of a baseball cap when headed to the pool or beach.

 View of the pool and ocean from our room at the Four Seasons.